Italy is a country in Europe

 Olive and fig trees grow in this area too, and the fruit and oil is sold throughout Italy.

-The Island of Giglio in Tuscany is full of semi tropical plants such as bougainvilla (on the right), palm trees, wild orchids and tropical flowers.
+The Island of Giglio in Tuscany is full of semi tropical plants such as, palm trees, wild orchids and tropical flowers.
 In all, there are about 700 different kinds of plants found on the island.

 In Abruzzo, another region of Italy, the mountains have a variety of plants.
 Lower down on the slopes there are woods of oak, maple and ash.
 Further up, at about 1,000 metres, the forest becomes beech and mountain maple.
 Above 1700 metres, there are thick shrubs and pines.
 There are many wildflowers in the mountains, including Aquilegia of Majella.
 Forest understorey in Abruzzo is thick with anemone, ranunculi, red lilies and martagons, belladonna, raspberry bushes and different species of wild orchids.

-Every city and town has markets where people shop for fresh fruit, vegetables, meat and fish.
+Every city and town in Italy has markets where people shop for fresh fruit, vegetables, meat and fish.
 There are supermarkets and many small shops specialising in one kind of food.

 All of these are grown in Italy and made into foods